just-the-docs/just-the-docs/docs/conferences/conferences.md

 ---
 layout: default
-title: Guitar
+title: Conferences
-nav_order: 5
+nav_order: 2
 has_children: true
 ---

-# Guitar
+# Conferences
 {: .no_toc }

 ## Table of contents